Edmund Muskie: Maine House of Representatives

-He returned to Maine in January 1946 and began rebuilding his law practice.
+Muskie returned to Maine in January 1946 and began rebuilding his law practice.
 Convinced by others to run for political office as a way of expanding his law practice, he formally entered politics.
-He ran against Republican William A. Jones in an election for the Maine House of Representatives for the 110th District.
+Muskie ran against Republican William A. Jones in an election for the Maine House of Representatives for the 110th District.
 Muskie secured 2,635 votes and won the election to most people's surprise on September 9, 1946.
-During this time the Maine Senate was stacked 30-to-3 and the House was stacked 127-to-24 Republicans against Democrats.
+During this time, the Maine Senate was stacked 30-to-3 and the House was stacked 127-to-24 Republicans against Democrats.

-He was assigned to the committees on federal and military relations during his first year.
-Muskie advocated for bipartisanship which won him over widespread support across political parties.
-On October 17, 1946, his law practice sustained a large fire costing him an estimated $2,300 in damages.
-However a yearly stipend of $800 and help from other business leaders who were affected by the fire quickly restarted his practice.
+Muskie was assigned to the committees on federal and military relations during his first year.
+He advocated for bipartisanship, which won him widespread support across political parties.
+On October 17, 1946, Muskie's law practice sustained a large fire, costing him an estimated $2,300 in damages.
+However, a yearly stipend of $800 and help from other business leaders who were affected by the fire quickly restarted his practice.

-His work with city ordinances in Waterville prompted locals to ask him to run in the 1947 election to become Mayor of Waterville against banker Russel W. Squire.
+Muskie's work with city ordinances in Waterville prompted locals to ask him to run in the 1947 election to become Mayor of Waterville, against banker Russel W. Squire.
 Perhaps due to incumbency advantage, Muskie lost the election with 2,853 votes, 434 votes behind Squire.
 Some historians believe that his loss had to do with his inability to gain traction with Franco-American voters.

 Muskie continued his political involvement locally by securing a position on the Waterville Board of Zoning Adjustment in 1948 and stayed in this part-time position until he became governor.
 He later returned to the House to start his second term in 1948 as Minority Leader against heavy Republican opposition.
 Muskie was appointed the chairman of the platform committee during the 1949 Maine Democratic Convention.
 During the convention, he brought together a variety of the political elite of Maine—notably Frank M. Coffin and Victor Hunt Harding—to plan a comeback for the party.
 On February 8, 1951, Muskie resigned from the Maine House of Representatives to become acting director for the Maine Office of Price Stabilization.
 He moved to Portland soon after and was assigned the inflation-control and price-ceiling divisions.
 His job required him to move across Maine to spread word about economic incentives which he used to increase his name recognition.
 He served as the regional director at the Office of Price Stabilization from 1951 to 1952.
 Upon leaving the Office he was asked to join the Democratic National Committee as a member; he served on the committee from 1952 to 1956.